VarianAPIs/PyESAPI/README.md

 # PyESAPI
 "Pi-e-Sappy" for research use only.

 A passion project to help accelerate breakthroughs in medical physics research by bringing the power of Python into the Varian API ecosystem.
-PyESAPI combined with Jupyter Notebook gives you a "command line to Eclipse" allowing you to rapidly prototype you ESAPI scritps or research ideas.
+PyESAPI combined with Jupyter Notebook gives you a "command line to Eclipse" allowing you to rapidly prototype you ESAPI scripts or research ideas.

 ## Quick Start (updated July 17th 2024)

 * Access your Eclipse 15.5 (or later) TBOX desktop
 * Install Python 3.10 or 3.11 from: https://www.python.org/downloads/
   * Be sure to check the option to "add python.exe to PATH" (unless you are already managing multiple versions of Python)
-  * Note: The latest versions of Jupyter Notebook supported for Python 3.12 uses [iPython kernel with multi threading enabled](https://github.com/ipython/ipython/issues/13723) which is not compatable with ESAPI)
+  * Note: The latest versions of Jupyter Notebook supported for Python 3.12 uses [iPython kernel with multi threading enabled](https://github.com/ipython/ipython/issues/13723) which is not compatible with ESAPI)
 * Launch "Command Prompt" by searching in Windows menu
 * Navigate to a directory where you would like to store your first PyESAPI project using the `cd` command
 * In the prompt, execute the commands:
   * `pip install https://api.github.com/repos/VarianAPIs/PyESAPI/tarball`
   * `pip install jupyter`
+    * This
 * Then execute the command `jupyter notebook`
 * Create a new notebook and see below for examples (if you are using a python virtual be sure not to select "root" kernel).